 Greatwood is the historic heart of campus.
 In 1938, Goddard bought the Greatwood Estate, a “gentleman’s farm” dating back to the 1800s and devoted to raising cattle and prize-winning sheep, from the Martin family to house the newly chartered college.
 This part of campus consists of the original formal gardens, farm buildings, and the Martin family home.
 The farm buildings have been converted into a residence hall (Kilpatrick Dorm), offices, dining hall, community center, the Haybarn Theatre, and meeting rooms.
 The gardens are still gorgeous.
 Greatwood’s buildings are connected to each other via brick walkways.

-The Eliot Pratt Center, the most contemporary of the Goddard facilities, houses the library, registrar’s office, advancement offices, plus the college radio station and studio, WGDR 91.1 FM / WGDH 97.7 FM.
+The Eliot Pratt Center, the most contemporary of the Goddard facilities, houses the library, registrar’s office, human resources, and the College radio station and studio, WGDR 91.1 FM / WGDH 97.7 FM.

 Meeting and workshop rooms, faculty offices, program director offices, and gathering spaces are primarily located on the Greatwood side of campus.
-In addition to being used for workshops and presentations during the residency, the Manor houses the academic dean’s office, academic services, the academic and disabilities support office, the assessment of prior learning office and the education licensure office.
-The Community Center houses the help desk, the cafeteria, the Haybarn Theater, a student lounge, and a copy center, in addition to offices and meeting spaces.
+In addition to being used for workshops and presentations during the residency, the Manor houses the academic affairs office, the assessment of prior learning office, the president’s office, and advancement.
+Community life, the access and disabilities support office, and student services are located in Studies.
+The Community Center houses the help desk, the cafeteria, the Haybarn Theater, a student lounge, and a computer lab/print center, in addition to offices and meeting spaces.

 The Help Desk, located on the first floor of the Community Center, is the operational hub of the campus during residencies.
 Check-in and check-out take place at the Help Desk, as do housing assignments, providing room keys, and conducting shuttle service on campus.
 The Help Desk staff can assist students with schedule changes, area resources, facilities needs, lost room keys, etc. Fans and Ethernet cords can be rented from the Help Desk.
 The Help Desk stocks sundry items and Goddard t-shirts, sweatshirts, coffee mugs, etc. for sale.
 Questions and issues can be brought to the Help Desk for assistance or referral to the appropriate college office or community resource.

-There are two computer labs on campus, in the Eliot Pratt Center and the Community Center.
+There are two computer labs on campus, in the Eliot Pratt Center and the Community Center, with support provided by the Information Technology (IT) Office.
 The computer lab equipment includes: PCs running Windows XP with Office 2007 (including Word and PowerPoint) and all the software necessary to connect to the various College systems; internet access via T1 line; networked printers, and wireless access.
 Workshops and individual assistance are offered each residency by the College’s information technology team.
 Students and faculty are also encouraged to bring their own laptops to residencies.

 The Eliot Pratt Library has a wealth of print and electronic resources and provides research and reference assistance.
 Students are encouraged to attend orientation sessions and research workshops during the residency.
 The Reference Librarian is also available for individual and/or group appointments.
 There are PC and Macintosh computer stations available in the Eliot Pratt Center and access is provided for student laptops.